Myers Briggs Personality Types

 Myers Briggs theory

-The Myers Briggs model of personality was developed by Katherine Briggs and Isabel Briggs Myers in the mid-20th century.
-It is based on four preferences:
+The Myers Briggs model of personality was developed by Katherine Briggs and Isabel Briggs Myers, and is based on four preferences:

 - E or I (Extraversion or Introversion)